 This offer has strict conditions though; only those who have Swiss passports or foreigners with C residence permits may apply.

 Aside from that, you need to commit to living there for at least 10 years, be aged below 45, buy residential property worth at least 200,000 Swiss francs, and have that property be your permanent residence (not a secondary one).

-The village population is currently less than 300 residents, so there aren’t a lot of jobs and the local school closed down.
+The village population is currently less than 300 residents, so there aren’t a lot of jobs, and the local school is closed down.